KodaTheGuy/amethyst_mod/README.md

 # amethyst_mod
 ### Amethyst Features

-There are 4 tools in Amathyst:
+There are 4 tools in Amethyst:

 - Amethyst Sword
   - Hard to find.